imagej/imagej.github.io/_pages/learn/faq.md

 ## How do I find more information about Command X?

-The first place to check is this wiki.
-The [Fiji's Menu](/plugin-index) page is especially helpful as it includes links to all the menu commands that ship as part of Fiji.
+Try searching for the command in [ImageJ's search bar](/learn#the-search-bar), and clicking the {% include button label="Help" %} button.
+Alternately, check this wiki: you can use its search bar above, or visit the [list of extensions](/list-of-extensions) page, which includes links to many documentation pages of ImageJ's various extensions.

 If documentation is missing for the command you're interested in, you can always view the source directly: